gardener/gardener/docs/development/secrets_management.md

   - In phase 1, servers still use their old/existing certificates to allow clients to update their CA bundle used for verification of the servers' certificates.
   - In phase 2, the old CA is dropped, hence servers need to get a certificate signed by the new/current CA. At this point in time, clients have already adapted their CA bundles.

+#### Always Sign Server Certificates With Current CA

 In case you control all clients and update them at the same time as the server, it is possible to make the secrets manager generate even server certificates with the new/current CA.
-This can help preventing certificate mismatches when the CA bundle is already exchanged while the server still serves with a certificate signed by a CA no longer part of the bundle.
+This can help to prevent certificate mismatches when the CA bundle is already exchanged while the server still serves with a certificate signed by a CA no longer part of the bundle.

 Let's consider the two following examples:

 1. `gardenlet` deploys a webhook server (`gardener-resource-manager`) and a corresponding `MutatingWebhookConfiguration` at the same time.
 In this case, the server certificate should be generated with the new/current CA to avoid above mentioned certificate mismatches during a CA rotation.
 2. `gardenlet` deploys a server (`etcd`) in one step, and a client (`kube-apiserver`) in a subsequent step.
 In this case, the default behaviour should apply (server certificate should be signed by old/existing CA).

+#### Always Sign Client Certificate With Old CA

+In the unusual case where the client is deployed before the server, it might be useful to always use the old CA for signing the client's certificate.
+This can help to prevent certificate mismatches when the client already gets a new certificate while the server still only accepts certificates signed by the old CA.

+Let's consider the following example:

+1. `gardenlet` deploys the `kube-apiserver` before the `kubelet`.
+However, the `kube-apiserver` has a client certificate signed by the `ca-kubelet` in order to communicate with it (e.g., when retrieving logs or forwarding ports).
+In this case, the client certificate should be generated with the old CA to avoid above mentioned certificate mismatches during a CA rotation.

 ## Reusing the SecretsManager in Other Components